-To pause and shutdown the cluster you can use the voltadmin pause and shutdown commands:
+To perform an orderly shutdown you can use the voltadmin shutdown command:

 As with all voltadmin commands, you can use them remotely by specifying one of the cluster servers on the command line:

-If security is enabled, you will also need to specify a username and password for a user with sysproc permissions:
+If security is enabled, you will also need to specify a username and password for a user with admin permissions:

 $ voltadmin shutdown --host=voltsvr2 -u root -p Suda51